Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 These activation steps occur primarily in the liver and kidneys and result in the formation of calcitriol—the active hormonal form of vitamin D. Once activated, vitamin D binds to nuclear vitamin D receptors (VDRs) that influence gene expression, immune signaling, epithelial barrier integrity, neuromuscular function, and calcium regulation at the cellular level (4).

 This distinction matters clinically.
-A nutrient that functions as a hormone is not governed solely by intake.
-Its effectiveness depends on conversion capacity, receptor sensitivity, intracellular uptake, and regulatory balance.
-When vitamin D is discussed only in terms of “getting enough,” these critical regulatory layers are often overlooked.
+A compound that functions as a hormone is not governed solely by intake.
+Its effectiveness depends on conversion capacity, receptor responsiveness, intracellular uptake, and regulatory balance.
+When vitamin D is discussed only in terms of “getting enough,” these critical layers of regulation are often overlooked.

-Understanding vitamin D as a signaling molecule—not simply a nutrient—provides the foundation for interpreting deficiency patterns and inconsistent responses to supplementation.
+Understanding vitamin D as a regulatory signaling molecule, not simply a nutrient, provides the foundation for interpreting deficiency patterns and inconsistent responses to supplementation.

 Why Vitamin D Deficiency Is So Common—Even With Awareness and Supplementation